 This paper analyses the implications of central bank balance sheet policies on financial stability in a framework with banks facing occasionally-binding leverage constraints and endogenous disruptions in financial intermediation.
-Whilst central bank balance sheet expansions are effective in stabilising the economy in a financial stress episode, they increase the likelihood of such episodes and their duration.
-Balance sheet expansions induce financial intermediaries to take on more risk and slow their recapitalisation during a stress episode.
+Whilst central bank balance sheet expansions are effective in stabilising the economy in a financial stress episode, they increase the frequency of such episodes and their duration.
+Balance sheet expansions induce financial intermediaries to take on more risk in normal times and slow their recapitalisation during a stress episode.
 In a tightening cycle, stabilisation properties of balance sheet policies are maintained but come at a significant cost to price stability.

 Copyright © 2024 Ivan Shchapov - All Rights Reserved